Bravera Health, Spring Hill Upgrades WOW's with Cybernet

 Right off the bat, they knew a fanless design topped the list of requirements for any new workstation they would deploy within an operating room.
-This, in conjunction with an easily disinfectable build, would limit the spread of harmful bacteria that can run rampant in the OR if left unchecked.

 The physicians at Spring Hill were also very particular in their requests for lighter, more mobile workstations.
 They were tired of being rooted to an outlet and wanted a workstation that would allow them to adjust and maneuver to positions they deemed comfortable.
 Finally, the IT team also knew that any battery-powered solution would need to be easily charged with little effort so as to avoid inconveniencing later shifts due to negligent charging practices.